-LiLing Pang has used a *Pea Pod Tent.
+Travel blogger Lillie Marshall recommends a really light pop-up tent when kids outgrow the Joovy.
+Travel writer LiLing Pang and several readers have used the KidCo Pea Pod for toddlers and preschoolers.
 “It’s super lightweight.
 We would put a sheet over it to create a dark room and use a white-noise machine to mask our movements.
 You can even put it on top of the bed.”
-Lillie Marshall recommends a really light pop-up tent when kids outgrow the Peapod.

 We’ve also brought baby monitors with us so we could leave the hotel room and hang out in the lounge or bar while Tiny Traveler fell asleep.
-How well this works depends on the layout of the hotel and how close you are to the lobby.
+Baby monitors have gotten smaller and better since we were using one, making this tactic even easier.

 Keep Kids Up Later